-- Case Studies: Several case studies of the Standard contain example indicators.
-See in particular case studies of tea production in Vietnam and livestock markets in Kenya with SNV, tofu production in Indonesia with Swisscontact and Mercy Corps, or maize production in Bangladesh, with Katalyst.
+- Case Studies: Several case studies of the Standard contain example indicators, for example tea production in Vietnam and livestock markets in Kenya with SNV, tofu production in Indonesia with Swisscontact and Mercy Corps, and maize production in Bangladesh, with Katalyst.

 3) Measuring attributable change

 Once the indicators are identified, programmes must develop a system for measuring how they change.
 A ‘results measurement plan’ is required to summarise what indicators will be measured, when, how, and by whom.
 The Standard assumes that programmes will monitor progress at output and early outcome level, on a frequent basis; this monitoring information is used by programme staff to adjust the approach – in other words, for adaptive management.
 The Standard also assumes that more intensive research is carried out from time to time, to assess outcomes and impact; these impact assessments are used for reporting and communications.

 Measurement generates information about what is changing during the life of the programme.
 It does not necessarily say much about the extent to which those changes were caused by the programme.
 Perhaps they would have happened anyway?
 This is the question of attribution; to what extent were observed improvements actually caused by you?
 The Standard requires programmes to address this issue of attribution, to a level that would convince a reasonable but sceptical observer.

 - Implementing the DCED Standard: 3a Measuring Changes in Indicators.

 - Practical Guidelines for Conducting Research.

 - Practical Guidance for Selecting Sample Sizes, accompanied by an online Sample Size Calculator.